This early photo from the late 1800s captures the essence of the mills in PA.

-Shank’s Mill, in Waynesboro, PA was built in 1857 by Christian Stouffer on land which he had purchased in 1853 from Peter Benedict.
-The mill was originally named Springdale Mills after the surrounding area which at the time was known as Springdale Downs.
-Upon Christian Stouffer’s death in 1867, the mill and tract of land were transferred to his son, Benjamin Stouffer.
-In 1888 the property was transferred to Charles Buhrman via a sheriff’s sale.
-In 1905, Charles Buhrman sold the property of 15 acres, the mill, water rights, and the brick miller’s house to Edward Shockey and his wife, Emma.
+Shank’s Mill, located in Waynesboro, PA, was built in 1857 by Christian Stouffer on land he purchased in 1853 from Peter Benedict.
+Originally named Springdale Mills after the surrounding area known as Springdale Downs, the mill was transferred to Christian Stouffer’s son, Benjamin, upon his death in 1867.
+In 1888, the property changed hands to Charles Buhrman through a sheriff’s sale.
+By 1905, Charles sold the 15-acre property, including the mill, water rights, and the brick miller’s house, to Edward Shockey and his wife, Emma.

-Edward Shockey and his second wife, Lila Belle, sold the property to Hobart and Mary Shockey in 1928, and they changed the name to Shockey’s Mill.
-In 1932, they sold the entire property to Elmer and Helen Shockey for the grand price of ten dollars.
+In 1928, Edward Shockey and his second wife, Lila Belle, sold the property to Hobart and Mary Shockey, who renamed it Shockey’s Mill.
+The entire property was sold to Elmer and Helen Shockey in 1932 for just ten dollars.

-The property became Shank’s Mill in 1935 when it was purchased by Wilmer and Edna Shank, who over their lifetime successfully owned and operated five different grist mills.
-From 1935 on, Wilmer operated both Shank’s Mills; one in Emitsburg, MD and the Waynesboro, PA mill until he sold the Emitsburg mill to his eldest son, Weldon Shank.
-Later in 1940, when Wilmer retired from milling, he sold the Waynesboro mill to his second son, Odell, and his wife, Yula.
-Odell successfully operated the mill until his death in 1973.
+The name Shank’s Mill was adopted in 1935 when Wilmer and Edna Shank purchased the property.
+Throughout their lives, they successfully owned and operated five different grist mills in PA.
+After 1935, Wilmer managed both Shank’s Mills—one in Emmitsburg, MD, and the Waynesboro, PA mill—until he sold the Emmitsburg mill to his eldest son, Weldon Shank.
+In 1940, Wilmer retired from milling and sold the Waynesboro mill to his second son, Odell, and his wife, Yula.
+Odell ran the mill successfully until his death in 1973.

-Yula Shank’s mission from that time on was the preservation of Shank’s Mill as an historic site for future generations to be able to observe a water powered operating grist mill built in the 1800’s.
-She successfully petitioned the Pennsylvania Register of Historic Places and the National Register of Historic Places and in 1975 Shank’s Mill was approved as a national historic site by the National Register.
+Following Odell’s passing, Yula Shank dedicated herself to the preservation of Shank’s Mill as a historic site, ensuring that future generations could witness a water-powered operating grist mill built in the 1800s.
+She successfully petitioned the Pennsylvania Register of Historic Places and the National Register of Historic Places, leading to Shank’s Mill being approved as a national historic site in 1975.

-Odell and Yula’s son, Adrian, was raised at the mill property and learned the operation working with his dad.
-He has always lived within a several hours drive to the property and has returned weekends to help maintain the mill.
-In 1981 he purchased the land over which the mill race lies in order to protect the race from the encroaching housing development.
-Yula willed the property, mill, and its operating machinery to him and seven years after her death, he received title to the property in 2013.
-Adrian, his wife Sara, and their daughter, Elizabeth, intend to restore and preserve Shank’s Mill for future generations.
+Adrian, the son of Odell and Yula, grew up at the mill and learned the operation alongside his father.
+He has lived within a few hours of the property and returned on weekends to help maintain the mill.
+In 1981, he purchased the land over which the mill race lies to protect it from nearby housing developments.
+Yula willed the property, mill, and its machinery to him, and seven years after her death, he received the title to the property in 2013.
+Adrian, along with his wife Sara and their daughter Elizabeth, plans to restore and preserve Shank’s Mill, one of the notable mills in PA, for future generations.

 Files coming soon.